 Typical shipping cost: Free to $1,000 or more

-The epsom salt
+The Epsom salt

-Typical epsom salt cost: $340 to $850
+Typical Epsom salt cost: $340 to $850

 The water maintenance

-- Hydrogen peroxide.
+Hydrogen peroxide.
 Used to clean your tank between sessions, preferably at 35% concentration.

-- pH up.
+Commercial pH up.
 A chemical with a high pH to increase your water’s pH level.

-- pH down.
+Commercial pH down.
 A chemical with a low pH used to lower the PH level of your water.

-- Water skimmer.
+Water skimmer.
 A tool for cleaning the surface of your tank’s water.

-Typical maintenance costs: $50 to $100 per year
+Typical maintenance costs: $50 to $100 a year

-Typical cost: $50 to $100 per month
+Typical cost: $50 to $100 a month

 Is a DIY sensory deprivation tank less expensive?

 Not necessarily — and it can be a lot more work.
-Building a tank can cost you as much as the less expensive tanks — around $2,500 to $3,000.
+Building a tank can cost as much as less expensive tanks on the market: around $2,500 to $3,000.
 That’s because it’s a relatively complicated project.

 In other words, it’s not for beginners.
-Building your own tank is generally only worth it if you enjoy building things yourself.
+Building your own tank is generally worth it only if you enjoy building things yourself.

 5 tips for a better float

-- Don’t shave that morning.
+Don’t shave that morning.
 Remember, you’re floating in very salty water.
 Even the tiny cuts you get from shaving can sting and distract you from the experience.